abletech/addressfinder-magento-1/DEVELOPMENT.md

 1. Create a folder with a docker-compose.yml file and an env file, and copy the contents of the docker-compose-example file and example.env.
 `mkdir docker-magento-1 && cp addressfinder-magento-1/docker-compose-example.yml docker-magento-1/docker-compose.yml && cp addressfinder-magento-1/example.env docker-magento-1/env`
+If you are testing on a version other than Magento 1.8.1, you will need to update the docker file to point at the image you want.
+You can find the possible images [here](https://hub.docker.com/r/alexcheng/magento/tags)

+For example:
+`
+  web:
+    image: alexcheng/magento:1.7.0.2
+`

 2. navigate to docker-magento-1 folder and start docker `docker-compose up`